Are you having trouble sleeping soundly all night? Is it possible that light is affecting your sleep patterns?

 What happened and what can we learn?

 Predictably, the bright light consistently resulted in the suppression of melatonin.
 It did not necessarily result in an equal disruption of their waking-sleep cycles.
-They concluded that simply randomly exposing subjects to bright lights would only suppress melatonin during those exposure times.
+They concluded that simply randomly exposing subjects to bright lights would only suppress melatonin during those exposure times – meaning that bright light affects your sleep.

 Good Sleep for You